-Planning your fitness marketing calendar ahead of time is crucial to achieving your revenue goals.
-Creating a schedule or overview is a great way to plan and organise your activities.
+Planning your fitness content calendar ahead of time is crucial to achieving your objectives.
+Creating a schedule or overview is a great way to plan and organise your activities, from social media to blog content.
 It’ll help ensure that everything you post is strategic and contributes to your business goals.

 Planning ahead will also help you post more consistently (which is something many of us struggle with).
 This can ensure that your leads are generated steadily and avoid quiet sales periods.

 A fitness marketing plan can be as simple or detailed as you need it to be.
 It doesn’t matter whether you sketch it on the back of an envelope or prepare a thorough spreadsheet.
 The important thing is that you have a plan…

 The important thing is that you have a plan.

 Without one, your content marketing will just be a series of blog articles and social media posts that don’t tie together or lead anywhere.
 And all marketing needs to lead somewhere eventually, whether it’s signing up to your email list or purchasing your service.

 - Plan – define your objective (this is your end goal or WHY you’re doing it)

 - Brainstorm – this is where you come up with lots of different strategies and tactics (or exactly WHAT you’ll do)